nicolashuberIT/flight-analyzer/docs/research/research-report.md

 ### Speed Data Analysis

+A detailed report for the speed data analysis can be found [here](/docs/research/reports/20240224_SJf_data-analysis_nicolas-huber.html).
+Please find listed below some further documentation on the individual processing steps.

 #### Speed Data Data pre-processing

 The speed data analysis is based on the raw input data, which is read in from the `.igc` files.
 This data must first be filtered and cleaned so that it can be processed.